A Mach-Zehnder (MZI) Based Silicon Photonic Switch (Figure from [C24]).

 Homework and Lab Assignments Procedures, Submission Policy

 Homework Assignments: To receive full credit for your homework, show all reasonable steps in solving problems.
-All the homework assignments should be uploaded electronically on DropBox (upload link will be made available for each homework, link is at the top of the first page of each homework).
+All the homework assignments should be uploaded electronically on Canvas.

 Lab Assignments: Lab assignments are a very important component of this course.
-You will learn how to design and simulate silicon photonics components and devices, and by the end of the semester, will be able to design more sophisticated circuits.
-We use a set of simulation tools from Lumerical Inc..
+You will learn how to design and simulate silicon photonic components and devices, and by the end of the semester, will be able to design more sophisticated circuits.
+We use a set of simulation tools from Lumerical.
 After the first two to three labs, you will become comfortable with the tools and will be on your way to designing some interesting devices/circuits.
 Lumerical webpage is a good resource to learn the tools.
-Similar to homework assignments, lab reports should be uploaded electronically on DropBox (upload link will be made available for each lab, link is at the top of the first page of each lab).
+Similar to homework assignments, lab reports should be uploaded electronically on Canvas.

 Instructions to submit your files: All the submitted files should be in PDF format.
 Use the following instructions to name your file: